HugCls/GHRM/README.md

 # GHRM

-2024-08-26: "Invisible things are the only realities." - Edgar Allan Poe
+2024-08-27: "Quiet people have the loudest minds." - Stephen King